 Click on the "How to order a poster" link, details will download as a PDF

 My tours generally begin in Arusha, Tanzania.
-We spend some of the tour staying at "The school of St Jude", where you will be given the opportunity to visit the home of an African family, explore local markets and spend the day at a genuine Maasai village.
+We spend some of the tour staying at incredible and inspiring "School of St Jude", where you will be given the opportunity to visit the home of an African family, explore local markets and spend the day at a genuine Masai village.
 I am able to offer many other unique experiences not offered by the large Safari Tours.
 Each year I try to offer a different Safari.
 Sometimes we will visit the the magnificent Serengeti and the UNESCO listed Ngorongoro Crater, but Tanzania offers a number of other parks which are well worth a visit.
 You may wish to end your trip on the Island of Zanzibar, with its crystal clear waters and abundant seafood.
 Zanzibar has a rich history, being the historic trade centre of the slave trade.
 It is also a lovely relaxing way to end your trip, generally this is optional.

 Arusha is located within view of Mt Meru (Africa's 2nd highest mountain) and Mt Kilimanjaro, the highest mountain in Africa and a world famous climbing destination.